firmansyahfachmi/Backend-MusicStore/README.md

 ----

+## Introduction

+   Note App is a simple note application specially for backend only.
+Built with NodeJs using the ExpressJs Framework.
+Express.js is a web application framework for Node.js.
+More about Express

 ## Requirements
 - Node.js - Download and Install [Node.js](https://nodejs.org/en/) with [NVM](https://github.com/creationix/nvm) (Node Version Manager) - Simple bash script to manage multiple active node.js versions.
 - MySQL - Download and Install [MySQL](https://www.mysql.com/downloads/) - Make sure it's running on the default port.